managing poor performance

 • changes to tasks

-• more regular check-ins with managers and supervisors
+• regular check-ins with managers and supervisors

-• referral to Employee Assistance Programme (EAP)
+• referral to Employee Assistance Programme (EAP).

 Your performance management policy should include what the manager needs to consider when implementing informal measures.
 It should also include what happens if performance doesn't improve and when formal measures can be put in place.

-• the employee understands clearly the changes required
+• the employee clearly understands the changes required

 • the employee contributes solutions and improvements